Quantum state engineering by steering in the presence of errors: Introduction

-Our work investigates the effects of different errors that may affect a measurement-based state steering protocol by various experimental imperfections.
-We distinguish between two types of error, static and dynamic, depending on whether they change during the run time of the protocol.
-For the most part, we base our analysis on the quantum trajectory formalism \cite{barchielli1991measurements,wiseman2009quantum,patel2017weak}.
 With this at hand, we derive novel stochastic differential equations that govern the system dynamics in the presence of errors.
 We employ several quantifiers: fidelity, trace distance, and linear entropy, to characterize the robustness of the state engineering protocols against errors.
-We provide analytical results for these robustness quantifiers and show excellent agreement between our analytical expressions and the numerical results obtained from simulating stochastic quantum trajectories.
+In order to demonstrate the applicability of this approach, we address here the simplest example: steering a single qubit to a predesignated target state.
+We provide analytical results for the robustness quantifiers and show excellent agreement between the analytical expressions and the numerical results obtained from simulating stochastic quantum trajectories.

-Specifically, we analyze the robustness of a steering protocol against errors due to erroneously chosen system-detector coupling, wrongly prepared detectors, fluctuating steering directions, environmentally induced errors in the system-detector interaction Hamiltonian, and fluctuating measurement directions.
-Our analysis of environmentally-induced fluctuations in the system-detector interaction Hamiltonian can mimic errors due to a fluctuating background field in an experimental setup.
-We consequently demonstrate the non-obvious fact that the average of detector outcomes and stochastic white noise is commutative.
+Specifically, we analyze the robustness of a steering protocol against errors due to erroneously chosen detector-system coupling, wrongly prepared detectors, fluctuating steering directions, environmentally induced errors in the detector-system interaction Hamiltonian, and fluctuating measurement directions.
+Our analysis of environmentally-induced fluctuations in the detector-system interaction Hamiltonian can mimic errors due to a fluctuating background field in an experimental setup and generalizes the Langevin stochastic Schrödinger equation [cf. Eq.~\eqref{eq:esto1}].
+Consequently, we demonstrate the non-obvious fact that the average detector outcomes and stochastic white noise commute.
 This argument is based on the commonly used yet not formally proven fact of the commutativity of the time-ordering operator with the average over stochastic noise (or average over noise realizations).
-These observations (proven in Appendices \ref{sec:commutation_expectation} and \ref{sec:lastproof}) facilitate the derivation of three types of stochastic equations, alluding to different hierarchies of averaging over stochastic processes of different origin [cf. Eqs.~\eqref{eq:sde1}, \eqref{eq:ssde5} and \eqref{eq:sde11}].
+These observations (proven in Appendices \ref{sec:commutation_expectation} and \ref{sec:lastproof}) facilitate the derivation of three novel stochastic master equations, alluding to different hierarchies of averaging over stochastic processes of different origin [cf. Eqs.~\eqref{eq:sde1}, \eqref{eq:ssde5} and \eqref{eq:sde11}].